mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/0731_recent-scary-stories.md

 translate: true
 ---

-:::alert
+:::info
-This article has been automatically translated.
+To reach a broader audience, this article has been translated from Japanese.
-The original article is [here](https://developer.mamezou-tech.com/blogs/2024/07/31/recent-scary-stories/).
+You can find the original version [here](https://developer.mamezou-tech.com/blogs/2024/07/31/recent-scary-stories/).
 :::

 This article is the third installment of the [Summer Relay Series 2024](/events/season/2024-summer/).